 Thank you for your wonderful support!

-Donations to the Winter Appeal are tax-deductible.
+Donations to the Archbishop of Sydney's Winter Appeal are tax-deductible.